 Configuration D

 Configuration D is extremely versatile but an even more costly arrangement for providing power during a blackout.
 It consists of locating a stationary automatic standby generator unit inside or outside the building with permanent wiring to an automatic transfer switch.
 It also includes the complex protective and control circuits to allow paralleling with the utility source.
-This type of system must be installed by an electrician after pulling the electric meter.
+This type of system must be installed by an electrical contractor after pulling the electric meter.
+Permission usually is required by the power company for this type of installation and they may have special equipment requirements that have to be met.

 This configuration is economically feasible for large establishments that must have backup power and can justify the higher installation expense of the paralleling controls.